 8. Your legacy software is exposed to security threats

 Older systems might be more vulnerable to breaches and malware than modern updated solutions.
 Outdated technology can create an opportunity for security threats and disrupt your business.
 New systems might be more secure and designed with current potential threats in mind.
 For example, your legacy software may underestimate the importance of complicated passwords.

 Business risk: data leakage, breaches, malware.

-It’s high time to modernize your legacy software!
+It’s high time to modernise your legacy software!

-Legacy app modernization can be challenging but, as you can see, it’s worth the trouble.
+Legacy app modernisation can be challenging but, as you can see, it’s worth the trouble.
 Thanks to updated and top-notch software you can seamlessly and continuously grow your business.